If you fail the exam

 - Your most recent exam score was within five correct answers of the passing score.

 - Your current job or a job offer is at risk because you have not passed the exam.
-You must provide a letter signed by your supervisor or hiring manager on the employer’s letterhead stating that you will lose your current position or a job offer will be withdrawn if you do not pass your exam.
+You must provide a letter from an employer signed by the supervisor or hiring manager on the employer’s letterhead stating that you will lose your current position or a job offer will be withdrawn if you do not pass your exam.

 Candidates may not receive more than two waivers for any single examination category.Submit a request to waive the waiting period